FixedEffects/FixedEffectModels.jl/README.md

   - high dimensional categorical variable.
 It avoids the construction of a design matrix too large to fit into RAM.
   - instrumental variables (via 2SLS)
   - robust standard errors (White or clustered)
+  This functionality of this package is similar to the Stata command `reghdfe` and the R command `felm`.

 `reg` is fast (see the [code used in this benchmark](https://github.com/matthieugomez/FixedEffectModels.jl/blob/master/benchmark/benchmark.md))